 - 7 out of 10 believe that no topic is off limits and that anything can be funny.

 Just as it is a litmus test for friendship, guys prefer brands that match their sense of humor, more so than matching their taste in music or sports.

 - If comedy is the number one passion point of Millennial males, marketers can most effectively reach them by incorporating humor into their messaging.

 - Brands can increase their appeal and relevance by leveraging comedy, no matter what they are selling.

 This study was based on a qualitative study of more than 100 male Millennials and an online quantitative survey with 2,000 respondents (two-thirds Millennial respondents; one-third Gen X respondents for context).
 For the qualitative portion of the study, in addition to meeting with respondents in their homes and hosting some participants at a live Workaholics show, Comedy Central gave respondents each a flip camera to continue to record their thoughts and examples of what makes them laugh.

 Editor’s Note: Chanon Cook is vice president of Strategic Insights and Research for Comedy Central.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!